soarlab/maline/README.md

 long license that you have to accept before installing the Intel x86 System Image.

-First make sure to have the Android API version 19 and the respective Intel x86 Atom System Image:
+First make sure to have the Android API version 19:

     android update sdk --no-ui

+If you want to use an Intel x86 Atom System Image, then install the image through the SDK first:

     android update sdk --no-ui --all --filter sysimg-19

-Now, go ahead and create an AVD image:
+and then create an AVD device by executing:

-    android create avd -f -a -c 512M -s WVGA800 -n maline-android-19_x86 -t android-19 --abi x86
+    avd-create.sh -a x86 -i maline-android-19_x86

-If you want to create an ARMv7-based AVD image instead, run:
+Otherwise, if you want to base your AVD device on an ARM architecture, execute:

-    android create avd -f -a -c 512M -s WVGA800 -n maline-android-19_armv7 -t android-19 --abi armeabi-v7a

-We want snapshots so that each app can be executed in a clean environment (that's the `-a` parameter).
-We also create a 512 MB SD card and select the 800x480 screen resolution.
+    avd-create.sh -a armeabi-v7a -i maline-android-19_armv7

+Now you have a clean environment where each app can be executed.
+That is so because the above executed `avd-create.sh` command creates an AVD device with a clean snapshot that will be reloaded every time a new app is analyzed.

 You can check that the device is created by executing: